gokulgadkar/gaming-aps-portfolio/README.md

 ### Event Handling

-In case of event handling small games tend to use arrays/list and linked list.
-But a much better data structure would be to use Red-Black trees which maintain order and also has a faster access time compared to list.
+In event handling for small games, arrays/lists and linked lists are commonly used.
+However, a more efficient data structure would be Red-Black trees, which maintain order and offer faster access times compared to lists.

-Scenario:
+**Scenario**:
--  Incase you need to access events from middle section.
-A list becomes less effective.
+When you need to access events from the middle section, a list becomes less effective.

-Time complexity:
+**Advantages of Red-Black Trees** :
+Ordered Data: Red-Black trees keep the data sorted, which is beneficial for event handling.
+Faster Access: Compared to lists, accessing events in a Red-Black tree is more efficient.

+**Time complexity**:
 -  Access time : O(log n)
 -  Insertion : O(Log n)
 -  Deletion : O(Log n)

+By using Red-Black trees, you can improve the efficiency of event handling in your game, especially when accessing or modifying events frequently.

 **code**
 - [Red-Black Trees](Codes/rb.cpp)